MarkdownMaverick/jokersgambit/README.md

 ### Continue/Pass System
 Press "PASS" button (or keybind) when done placing cards.
 Costs -$5.
 Game proceeds when **both players** pass.

 ---

-- Currently working on...
+## Changes
-card Loading: I am loading textures individually for cards.
-For better performance and lower memory usage, I am converting to use a Texture Atlas (a single large image containing all card faces) and drawing specific regions of it using DrawTextureRec DECK0.png = Texture Atlas
+For better performance and lower memory usage, I have converted to use a Texture Atlas (a single large image containing all card faces) and drawing specific regions of it using DrawTextureRec DECK0.png = Texture Atlas

-Im working on a Texture Atlas ,i have made a DECK0.png 2600px X 1500px the cards are arranged 13 cards wide 5 cards tall in the order
+DECK0.png 2600px X 1500px the cards are arranged 13 cards wide 5 cards tall
+in the order
 // The atlas layout:
 //( ROW 1 2H, 3H, 4H, 5H, 6H, 7H, 8H, 9H, 10H, JH, QH, KH, AH